Increase shine, eliminate frizz and more with this seasonal hair rinse.

 What You’ll Need

-2. Shampoo then apply.
-Start by shampooing your hair and rinsing the shampoo out very well.
+2. Start by shampooing your hair and rinsing the shampoo out very well.
 After that, you will then apply the apple cider vinegar mixture to your hair and scalp.
 Be careful not to get the mixture in your eyes because it may burn.
 Leave the rinse on your hair and scalp for between 30 seconds to a minute and then rinse out with cold water.
 The cold water will help seal the hair shaft leaving your hair with more shine!

 3. Towel dry your strands.
 The last thing you need to do is towel dry your hair.
 The vinegar smell will disappear shortly and you’ll be left with healthy, shiny hair!

-The apple cider vinegar hair rinse is a great way to get your hair looking healthy again.
 You can even turn this rinse into an herbal rinse by adding lavender, rosemary, lemon, or rose essential oils to it.
 This rinse can be used on a weekly basis if you choose.

 Before starting this process, it is important to keep in mind that if you have color-treated hair or processed hair, it is advised to use an alternative method.
 This is suggested because the acetic acid in the rinse is a harsh clarifier and will strip you hair of color.